groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

 }
 ```

-**Memory Management Tip**: When working with streams, especially large files, make sure you're properly closing all streams.
-The try-with-resources pattern handles this automatically.
+**Memory Tip**: The try‑with‑resources block ensures streams are closed automatically, preventing leaks with large PDFs.

 ### Feature 4: Extracting Target Text

-Need to know exactly what text was changed?
-This feature extracts the actual content of each modification.
+Sometimes you need the exact text that changed – perfect for change logs or notifications.

-#### Practical Applications:
+#### Practical Applications
-- Creating change logs
-- Building notification systems
+- Building a change‑log UI
-- Content auditing
-- Data loss prevention
+- Sending email alerts with inserted/deleted text
+- Auditing content for compliance

-#### Implementation:
+#### Implementation

 ```java
 try (Comparer comparer = new Comparer(sourceFilePath)) {